MSLNZ/Quantity-Value/docs/examples.rst

 Angles
 ======

-It is well known that some SI quantities cannot be distinguished by dimensional analysis because they have the same dimensions [Brownstein]_.
-This ambiguity can be removed by introducing a base dimension for angle, and a new dimensional constant :math:`\eta`, but then some of the basic equations of physics also have to be changed [Quincey]_.
+It is well known that some SI quantities have the same dimensions and so cannot be distinguished by dimensional analysis [Brownstein]_.
+In the case of angle, this ambiguity can be removed by introducing a new dimensional constant :math:`\eta` but then some of the basic equations of physics also have to be changed [Quincey]_.

 It is not as bad as it sounds.
 For example, the well-known equation